CLARIAH/jobHoard/README.md

 # wp4-jobHoard
-jobHoard: you're treasure Hoard for coding occupations and their characteristics
+jobHoard: you're treasure hoard for coding occupations and their characteristics